 On December 19th, 2015, Liverpool got an early Christmas present in the shape of Root Coffee.
 In speciality coffee shop terms, Root is huge, with a generous outdoor seating area, and a spacious, uncluttered interior.
 The fun doesn’t stop there, with much of the furniture made by the owner, Dennis, using recycled pallets (for the bench seating and coffee tables) and naturally-weathered, reclaimed wood from the docks (wall cladding, counter and table-tops).

 While I was there, Root had gone all West Country, with Bristol’s Extract Coffee Roasters on espresso and Bath’s Round Hill Roastery on filter, with local roasters, Neighbourhood Coffee, providing the decaf.
 There’s a wide selection of loose-leaf teas, and, in a further West Country link, the cakes are from Bristol’s Cakesmiths.
-There’s also a toast-based menu for those who want something a little more savoury.
+There’s also a toast-based menu (now upgraded to a full brunch menu) for those who want something a little more savoury.

 You can read more of my thoughts after the gallery.